USACE/water/models/provider.md

-# Summary

-Data models provide a conceptual, logical representation of real world concepts.
-They provide the foundation for data services and system interconnections.
-Foundational data models are shown below in the form of entity relationship diagrams.
-These models will grow and change to support additional requirements.
-We will aim to keep the data model documentation up to date.

-# Timeseries Data
+# Provider/Datasource Model

-The goal of the timeseries data model a to provide a simple, flexible, multi-tenant capable storage solution.
-The model is predicated on the concept of a `provider`.
-Sample data will be shared below to help illustrate the concept; however, a `provider` roughly corresponds to a US Army Corps of Engineers office, another federal datasource (US Geological Survey), or any nameable entity that shares data that is aggregated into the Access to Water system.
+The broader water-api data model is predicated on the concept of a `provider`.
+Sample data will be shared below to help illustrate the concept; however, a `provider` roughly corresponds to a US Army Corps of Engineers office, another federal datasource (US Geological Survey), or any nameable entity that shares data aggregated in the Access to Water system.

 ```mermaid
 erDiagram